Atul Debbarma: Activism

-He has supported activities such as distributing free medicines, giving health talks and distributing blankets to the underprivileged as part of free medical camps in rural areas.
+He has also supported activities including the distribution of free medicines, giving health talks and distributing blankets to the underprivileged as part of free medical camps in rural areas.
 He organized events such as free yoga camps to promote cultural awakening among the youth.

-He has written 2 short stories and a novel 1980 (based on 1980 riots in Tripura) in Kokborok.
+He has written 2 short stories and a novel 1980 (based on the 1980 riots in Tripura) in Kokborok.
 He published a Kokborok translation of the Bhagavad Gita with in-depth analysis.
 He translated the Rajmala (The Royal Chronicle of Tripura) and the Tripur Samhita to Kokborok.
 Another novel Mungkwrwi and a Kokborok translation of Gitanjali, though completed, are yet to be published.
-Among non-fictional works, he has written various essays, critical analyses and debates on issues on culture, customs, religion and spirituality in local dailies, magazines and periodicals in Kokborok, Bengali and English.
+Among his non-fictional works, he has written various essays, critical analyses and debates on issues on culture, customs, religion and spirituality in local dailies, magazines and periodicals in Kokborok, Bengali and English.

-In 2001, he hosted website www.tripura.org, which provides in-depth information on various aspects of Tripura.
+In 2001, he hosted the website www.tripura.org, which provided in-depth information on various aspects of Tripura.

 Personal life

-He has 3 younger siblings - 1 sister and 2 brothers.
-He is married to Madhabi Debbarma, also Chief Medical Officer in MCD, since 1993 and has 2 daughters.
+He has three younger siblings - one sister and two brothers.
+He is married to Dr Madhabi Debbarma, also Chief Medical Officer in MCD, since 1993 and has two daughters.